BestJuly/IIC/README.md

 ## Usage of this repo
 ### Data preparation
 You can download UCF101/HMDB51 dataset from official website: [UCF101](http://crcv.ucf.edu/data/UCF101.php) and [HMDB51](http://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/).
 Then decoded videos to frames.
-I highly recommend the pre-comupeted optical flow images and resized RGB frames in this [repo](https://github.com/feichtenhofer/twostreamfusion).
+I highly recommend the pre-computed optical flow images and resized RGB frames in this [repo](https://github.com/feichtenhofer/twostreamfusion).

+If you use pre-computed frames, the folder architecture is like `path/to/dataset/video_id/frames.jpg`.
+If you decode frames on your own, the folder architecture may be like `path/to/dataset/class_name/video_id/frames.jpg`, in which way, you need pay more attention to the corresponding paths in dataset preparation.

+For pre-computed frames, find `rgb_folder`, `u_folder` and `v_folder` in `datasets/ucf101.py` for UCF101 datasets and change them to meet your environment.
+Please note that all those modalities are prepared even though in some settings, optical flow data are not used train the model.

+If you do not prepare optical flow data, simply set `u_folder=rgb_folder` and `v_folder=rgb_folder` should help to avoid errors.

 ### Train self-supervised learning part
 ```